swiftlang/swift-evolution/visions/embedded-swift.md

 * **Specialization is required on all uses of generics and protocols** at compile-time, and libraries are compiled in a way that allows cross-module specialization (into clients of the libraries).
     * Required specialization (also known as monomorphization in other compilers/languages) needs type parameters of generic types and functions to always be compile-time known at the caller site, and then the compiler creates a specialized instantiation of the generic type/function that is no longer generic.
 The result is that the compiled code does not need access to any type metadata at runtime.
     * This compilation mode will not support separate compilation of generics, as that makes specialization not possible.
-Instead, library code providing generic types and functions will be required to provide function bodies as serialized SIL (effectively, “source code”) to clients via the mechanism descibed below.
+Instead, library code providing generic types and functions will be required to provide function bodies as serialized SIL (effectively, “source code”) to clients via the mechanism described below.
 * **Library code is built as always inlinable and “emitIntoClient”** to support the specialization of generics/protocols in use sites that are outside of the library.
     * **This applies to the standard library, too**, and we shall distribute the standard library built this way with the toolchain.
     * This effectively provides the source code of libraries to application builds.